coder-apr-5/resume/README.md

 # About Me
-HeY PaLs,I'm *Apurba Roy*,completed my ICSE & ISC from St Thomas Boys School,khiderpore,kolkata with securing marks,now persuing BTech CSE SVIST'27 passonate in Coding & Web Development,aspiring on AI & ML....also learning DSA.
+HeY PaLs,I'm *APURBA ROY*, Enthusiastic and dedicated & Highly motivated Computer Science student with a passion for technology and innovation.
+Proficient in programming languages and Web Developmernt with a solid foundation in software development methodologies.
+Demonstrated ability to collaborate effectively in team environments and adapt to new challenges.
+Now I'm persuing BTech CSE SVIST'27 passonate in Coding & Web Development,aspiring on AI & ML, also learning DSA.
+Eager to contribute skills and knowledge to a dynamic organization while continuing to learn and grow in the field of computer science.
 Let's get started.

 # Skills :
      SOFT SKILLS :-
 * Strong organizational and timemanagement skills